Tory Lanez: 2009–2015: Career beginnings

-In 2009, Tory Lanez released his debut mixtape T.L 2 T.O.
-While Lanez lived in South Florida, he began directing some of his music videos, and posted them on his YouTube channel.
-Sean Kingston was interested in Lanez after seeing a video of him freestyling over Lloyd Banks' "Beamer, Benz, or Bentley".
-In February 2010, Kingston contacted Lanez, telling him to meet up with him, during Justin Bieber's tour and later got him to perform on there live.
+In 2009, Lanez released his debut mixtape T.L 2 T.O.
+While living in South Florida, he began directing some of his music videos, and posted them on his YouTube channel.
+Sean Kingston was interested in Lanez after seeing a video of him freestyling over Lloyd Banks's "Beamer, Benz, or Bentley".
+In February 2010, Kingston contacted Lanez requesting a meetup while on tour with Justin Bieber, resulting in Lanez performing on the tour.
 In 2010, Lanez released the mixtapes, Just Landed, One Verse One Hearse, Playing for Keeps and Mr. 1 Verse Killah.
-In 2011, Lanez signed a record deal with Kingston's Time is Money Entertainment and released the mixtapes, Mr. Peterson, Chixtape, and Swavey.
+In 2011, Lanez signed a record deal with Kingston's Time is Money Entertainment and released a trio of mixtapes: Mr. Peterson, Chixtape, and Swavey.
 He later left the label to be an independent artist.

-In 2012, Tory Lanez released the mixtape, Sincerely Tory, Conflicts of My Soul: The 416 Story in 2013, and Chixtape II in 2014.
-In April 2014, Tory released two episodes of the "Public Swave Announcement", of behind the scenes of the "These Things Happen Tour" with G-Eazy and Rockie Fresh.
+In the following three years, he released additional mixtapes: Sincerely Tory (2012), Conflicts of My Soul: The 416 Story (2013), and Chixtape II (2014).
+In April 2014, Lanez released two episodes of the "Public Swave Announcement", of behind the scenes of the "These Things Happen Tour" with G-Eazy and Rockie Fresh.
 On June 2, 2014, Lanez released the song, "Teyana", as a tribute to singer Teyana Taylor.
 Taylor responded with the track, "Dreams of Fuckin' an R&B Bitch".
-On June 6, 2014, Lanez released, "The Godfather", a song to announce that he was going to start a series called, Fargo Fridays, only releasing songs, albums, or videos on Fridays on HotNewHipHop.
+On June 6, 2014, Lanez released "The Godfather", a song to announce that he was going to start a series called, Fargo Fridays, only releasing songs, albums, or videos on Fridays on HotNewHipHop.
 The songs, "I'll Be There", "Talk On Road", and "Balenciagas" were released later that month.

 After releasing a number of songs from the series, he released a song called "The Mission" to celebrate his tour announcement on August 14, 2014.
 Lanez kicked off his first headlining tour, the "Lost Cause Tour", in conjunction with the mixtape Lost Cause.
 The mixtape was supposed to be released on September 29, 2014, but got pushed back to October 1.
-In an interview, Tory Lanez claimed he has ghost-written songs for artists such as Akon ("Been Gettin' Money" with Jeezy), Casey Veggies ("Actin' Up"), August Alsina ("My Niggas" with Meek Mill), as well as T.I. and Travis Scott.
-On February 27, 2015, Tory Lanez revealed that he was going to release a collaboration EP with the WeDidIt Records producers on April 6.
-On April 3, 2015, Tory released the single titled "In For It" for his upcoming EP.
+In an interview, Lanez claimed he has ghost-written songs for artists such as Akon ("Been Gettin' Money" with Jeezy), Casey Veggies ("Actin' Up"), August Alsina ("My Niggas" with Meek Mill), as well as T.I. and Travis Scott.
+On February 27, 2015, Lanez revealed that he was going to release a collaboration EP with the WeDidIt Records producers on April 6.

+On April 3, 2015, Lanez released the single titled "In For It" for his upcoming EP.
 On May 8, 2015, Lanez released another song, titled "Ric Flair" featuring Rory Trustory.
 On May 22, 2015, he released the second single for the EP, titled "Acting Like".
-On June 19, 2015, Tory announced that the EP would be called, Cruel Intentions and released on June 26, 2015.
-That same day the single, "Karrueche" was released.
+On June 19, 2015, Lanez announced that the EP would be called, Cruel Intentions and released on June 26, 2015.
+That same day the single "Karrueche" was released.